-In the last few weeks, I’ve been experimenting with something I’ve always believed is the next natural step for AI: agents that collaborate, not just models that respond.
+In the last few weeks, I have been exploring what I believe is the next natural evolution of artificial intelligence: AI systems that collaborate, rather than single models that merely respond.

 The result is a system that feels less like “AI responding to me” and more like a small team of AI colleagues (researcher, writer, and reviewer), working together to produce a polished research article in under a minute.